fweller/os-manifesto/linux-distros-rhel.md

   - This is the free testing ground upstream of RHEL
   - Gnome DE just like Ubuntu
   - Linus Torvalds uses Fedora for himself and his family
-  - I tested this distro, it works very well and seems mature and refined, but I would not use it unless I needed to operate within the Red Hat environment
+  - I tested this distro, it works very well and seems mature and refined, but I would not use it unless I needed to operate within the Red Hat environment because I am more familiar with Debian/Ubuntu.
   - [Fedora Spins](https://spins.fedoraproject.org/)
     - Spins provide all the other desktop environments
     - If I needed to operate in the Red Hat RPM world, I would happily select the Fedora KDE Plasma spin